-County Home Demonstration Council an
+County Home Demonstration Council Is

-Advisory Committee
+An Advisory Committee

 The council has the status of an advisory committee functioning within the limitations imposed by the policies of the state home demonstration staff with all its activities subject to the approval of the county home demonstration agent, the representative of the staff in the county.
 It is not an independent club.
 It has no constitution or by-laws.
-It can not take official action on anything except matters pertaining to home demonstration work and cannot join, as an organization, other groups not directly related to Cooperative Extension Work.
+It can not take official action on anything except matters pertaining to home demonstration work and cannot join, as an organization, other groups not directly related to cooperative extension work.

-The county home demonstration council is the county wide organization through which the agent carries on all organized group activities related to home demonstration work.
-Whenever separate groups dealing with a specific activity become necessary these should not be organized as independent councils or associations but as committees of the council.
+The county home demonstration council and the county girls' 4-H council are the county-wide organizations through which the agent carries on all organized group activities related to home demonstration work.
+Whenever separate groups dealing with specific activities become necessary these should not be organized as independent councils or associations but as committees of the council.
 The home demonstration agent can not give continuous official service to home demonstration organizations not related to the council.